2023 POW WOW PITCH MENTOR BRIEFING

-Your role as a Mentor is to meet with 3 to 4 entrepreneurs for 1-hour mentorship sessions, which you will book at a convenient time for both you and your mentee to take place the week of July 26th - August 4th.
+Your role as a Mentor is to meet with 3 to 4 entrepreneurs for 1-hour mentorship sessions, which you will book at a convenient time for both you and your mentee to take place the week of August 7th to August 10th 2023.
 During the session, you will get to know them and their business, listen to their pitch and provide feedback, advice and mentorship to help them to strengthen their pitch for the Semi-Final competition the following week and ultimately strengthen their business.

 HOW THE ENTREPRENEURS WILL BE EVALUATED

 Has the entrepreneur communicated their product/service, value proposition and a pathway to sustainability and success?

 Has the entrepreneur convinced the judges that they will follow through on their business goals?

 Has the entrepreneur clearly communicated how they will use the money to start or take that next step?